dprince/openstack-k8s-mcp/README.md

 Query an OpenStackVersion custom resource:

 **Parameters:**
-- `namespace` (required): Kubernetes namespace where the OpenStackVersion CR is located
+- `namespace` (optional): Kubernetes namespace where the OpenStackVersion CR is located.
+Defaults to `openstack` if not provided.
-- `name` (required): Name of the OpenStackVersion CR to query
+- `name` (optional): Name of the OpenStackVersion CR to query.
+If not provided, auto-discovers the first CR in the namespace.

 **Returns:**
 JSON object containing:
 - `name`: CR name
 - `namespace`: CR namespace
-- `spec.targetVersion`: Desired OpenStack version
+- `targetVersion`: Desired OpenStack version
-- `status.availableVersion`: Available version
+- `availableVersion`: Available version
-- `status.deployedVersion`: Currently deployed version
+- `deployedVersion`: Currently deployed version
+- `readyConditions`: Array of condition types that are ready (status: True)
-- `status.conditions`: Array of condition objects with type, status, reason, message, and lastTransitionTime
+- `notReadyConditions`: Array of condition types that are not ready
+- `customContainerImages`: Custom container images (if present)

 ### Example Response